Pixel-Perfect-SDP/Vows-Veils-Documentation/docs/README.md

 1. Set up a firebase project by going to the Firebase Console and creating a new project.
 2. Configure the firestore database by navigating to the Firestore Database inside the project and creating a Firestore instance in test mode for development.
 3. Add authentication by enabling authentication methods.
+This is done by navigating to **Authentication → Sign-in method**
 4. Get Firebase Config by navigating to the project settings and copying the Firebase SDK config object.
+This is done by navigating to **Project Settings → SDK Setup and Configuration**
-5. Update the angular environment by pasting the Firebase config into the Angular project’s environment files.
+5. Update the angular environment by pasting the Firebase config into the Angular project’s environment files. **(src/environment/environment.ts and environment.prod.ts)**

 ### **Creating a development API:**

-1. Install Firebase CLI by running the following command: “npm install -g firebase-tools”.
+1. Install Firebase CLI by running the following command: **npm install -g firebase-tools**.
-2. Login by running firebase login and then run firebase init functions in the project folder to set up Cloud functions.
+2. Login by running **firebase login**.
+3. Initialize cloud functions in the project folder by running **firebase init functions**.
-3. Develop functions locally by using “firebase emulators:start” to run functions locally for testing.
+4. Develop functions locally using the emulator by running **firebase emulators:start** to run functions locally for testing.
-4. Deploy to firebase using the following command: “firebase deploy –only functions”.
+5. Deploy functions to firebase using the following command: **firebase deploy –only functions**.

 ### **Creating a development site:**

-1. Clone the github repository using the following command: “git clone [https://github.com/Pixel-Perfect-SDP/Vows-n-Veils?tab=readme-ov-file](https://github.com/Pixel-Perfect-SDP/Vows-n-Veils?tab=readme-ov-file)“.
+1. Clone the github repository using the following command: **git clone https://github.com/Pixel-Perfect-SDP/Vows-n-Veils.git**.
-2. Install angular dependencies by navigating to the project folder and running “npm install”.
+2. Navigate to the project folder and install Angular dependencies by running **npm install**.
-3. Configure the environment by ensuring that src/environments/[environment.ts](http://environments.ts/) contains the Firebase config for development.
+3. Configure the environment by ensuring that **src/environments/environment.ts** contains the Firebase config for development.
-4. Run locally by starting the Angular dev server using “ng serve”.
+4. Run the Angular development server locally by running **ng serve**.
 In the browser, open “[http://localhost:4200](http://localost:4200/)”
-5. Deploy to Azure by building the production version using “ng build –prod” and deploy the generated files to the Azure Web App.
+5. Deploy to Azure by building the production version and running **ng build –prod** and deploy the generated files to the Azure Web App.

 ---

 ## Git Methodology

 Our team used Git for version control to manage and collaborate on the wedding planning platform project.
-By following this methodology, we maintain a clean, organized, and collaborative codebase that supports efficient teamwork and reliable delivery.
+By following this methodology, we maintained a clean, organized, and collaborative codebase that supports efficient teamwork and reliable delivery.

 ### **Branching strategy**

-We follow a feature-branch workflow, where all developments for new features or enhancements will occur on dedicated branches that are separate from the main branch.
-This approach ensures that the main branch always contains stable, working code and allows team members to efficiently work independently.
+We followed a feature-branch workflow, where all developments for new features or enhancements occured on dedicated branches that were separate from the main branch.
+This approach ensures that the main branch always containd stable, working code and allowed team members to efficiently work independently.

-The main branch, “main” will always contain production ready code.
-Feature branches, for example “feature/countdown” will be used for developing and testing new features.
-Each feature branch will have a clear description named according to the work being done by a member.
-Feature branches will be named as “feature/<name>” where <name> is the feature being worked on.
+The main branch, “main” would always contain production ready code.
+Feature branches, for example “feature/countdown” were used for developing and testing new features.
+Each feature branch had a clear description named according to the work being done by a member.
+Feature branches were named as “feature/<name>” where <name> is the feature being worked on.

 **Creating and working on a branch:**

-1. Pull the latest changes from main by running the command “git pull origin main”.
+1. Pull the latest changes from main by running the command **git pull origin main**.
-2. Create a new branch for a specific task by running the command “git checkout -b feature/name”
+2. Create a new branch for a specific task by running the command **git checkout -b feature/name**
 3. Make changes and commit frequently with clear messages.
-4. Push the branch to the remote repository by running the command “git push origin feature/name”.
+4. Push the branch to the remote repository by running the command **git push origin feature/name**.
 5. Open a pull request that targets “main” and request a team review.
 6. Merge the branch into main once it has been approved.